BrandonSoto/RP_Python_Projects/README.md

-# Raspberry Pi Python Projects _Python_Projects
+# Raspberry Pi Python Projects
-Just some fun Python scripts for interacting with a Raspberry Pi
+Just a collection of some fun Python scripts for I've made for interacting with my Raspberry Pi